Middle School Faculty

 Denise Campbell Admin Assistant

-I have been the Administrative Assistant to the Middle & High School Principal since July 1, 2014.
-I possess a Degree in Management with a minor in Marketing from the University of Technology.
+I have been the Administrative Assistant to the Middle & High School Principal since 2014.
+I have a Degree in Management with a minor in Marketing from the University of Technology.
 I spent most of my working life in Human Resources in the Manufacturing & Finance sector and have happily moved to the Educational sector since 2008.

 Having been at AISK for the past 6 years I marvel at just how important the environment and encouragement of teachers can make a significant difference in the learning for a student.
 I think AISK provides that environment where our students are allowed to be their best selves resulting in student confidence that makes all the difference.
 A rigid space does not work for everyone and genuine student care is important.
 This is what inspires me.
 That I can be here to make the learning experience different or better for my students gets me excited to don my “Mother Hen hat” and just be there.
 I truly love my job!!